CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Folder sharing
 </td>
-<td> Supports 3 different type of data sharing: for data transfer, collection or collaborative analysis on Sd Desktop (without the possibility of downlaoding extra copis of the files) </td>
+<td> Supports 3 different type of data sharing: for data transfer, collection or collaborative analysis on Sd Desktop (without the possibility of downloading extra copis of the files) </td>
 <td> Sharing was supported only via manual encryption and decryption</td>
 </tr>
 <tr>